%%{init: {"look": "handDrawn"}}%%

 How PID Minting Works

-The process of minting a PID typically involves several steps:
+The process of minting a PID typically involves four steps:

 PID Profiles and PID Information Types